 Our 'Hungry Hatch' serves freshly cooked school lunches in the dining hall.
-A two course meal is provided daily, at a cost of £11.00 weekly [£2.20 per day].
+A two course meal is currently provided daily at a cost of £11.50 each week [£2.30 per day] for pupils in Reception up to Year 6 and for £2.00 per day for 30 hour Nursery children.
 Menus are designed to meet the nutritional requirements of young children and to introduce a wide variety of food.
 The menus follow a three week cycle and are changed a minimum of twice per year.

-Our 'Kitchen Committee' of pupils from across the school meets with the cook to consider choices for the menus which are then displayed in the dining hall and sent home via newsletters for parents/carers.
+When required, a 'Kitchen Committee' of pupils from across the school meets with the cook to consider choices for the menus which are then displayed in the dining hall and sent home via newsletters for parents/carers.
 At certain times home grown food from our school garden is incorporated into the menu.